-Below are compared world quakes > 5.9 and The Berg Timer for late 2005.
+Below are compared daily world quakes > 5.9 and The Berg Timer for late 2005.

-Below are compared all 2002 world quakes 5.5 or stronger and The Berg Timer.
+Below are compared all daily 2002 world quakes 5.5 or stronger and the Berg Timer.

 These events met at least one of the following criteria: moderate damage (approximately $1 million or more), 10 or more deaths, magnitude 7.5 or greater, or Modified Mercalli intensity X or greater.
-Note the clustering around the strongest BT days.
+Quake occurrances cluster around the strongest BT days.